-This page is also where your contact information such as address, phone number, date of birth, and social security number will be required.
+This page is also where your contact information such as an address, phone number, date of birth, and social security number will be required.

 Next, for the Funding section, Fundrise will require you to state how much you want your initial contribution to be.
 If you are interested in their auto-invest feature, you can also decide to set that up as early as this point in the account creation.

 This is also the part where you will have to link your Fundrise account to your bank.
 You can either do that by clicking on your bank’s logo or choosing to manually enter your bank credentials.

 On the Agreements section, you will have to read a couple of documents as well as tick-off some checkboxes.
 After that, Fundrise will take you to the Review & Finish section where all your previous entries are summarized for double-checking.

 The steps here are identical to what you will be seeing if you decide to create a Fundrise account through a mobile device.
 The setup process takes no longer than 15 minutes if you have your bank account credentials and social security number on-hand.

 Pros: What Fundrise Can Do for You